 After the controversial grand jury announcement in the case of Michael Brown, President Obama has proposed the idea of issuing police departments across the nation with body worn cameras for law enforcement.
-Between Michael Brown, and the controversy behind the Eric Garner case, citizens are asking: Will body-worn cameras help police as well as the public?
-In this video forensic expert?s opinion, the answer to that question is a resounding YES!
+Between Michael Brown, and the controversy behind the Eric Garner case, citizens are asking, “Will body worn cameras help police as well as the public?”
+In this video forensic expert’s opinion, the answer to that question is a resounding YES!

 Video is the least challenged of all digital media forensic evidence.
 It provides a clear indication of the events as they occurred by allowing the judge and jury to observe the event with their own eyes.
-Nothing is as revealing as video to clearly show the court exactly what happened.
+Therefore, nothing is as revealing as video to clearly show the court exactly what happened.

 For more info on body-worn cameras, check out CEO Ed Primeau’s interview with VIEVU CEO Steve Ward here!